 Without loss of generality: reduces to one goal under variables permutations.

-over a set of variables, as well as variable
+Given a goal of the form g xs, a predicate p over a set of variables, as well as variable

-produces goals of the form
+permutations xs_i.
+Then wlog produces goals of the form

-The case goal, i.e. the permutation xs_i
+The case goal, i.e. the permutation xs_i covers all possible cases:

 ⊢ p xs_0 ∨ ⋯ ∨ p xs_n

-The main goal, i.e. the goal reduced to xs_0
+The main goal, i.e. the goal reduced to xs_0:

 (h : p xs_0) ⊢ g xs_0

-The invariant goals, i.e. g
+The invariant goals, i.e. g is invariant under xs_i:

 (h : p xs_i) (this : g xs_0) ⊢ gs xs_i